 ©2010 Maria Sandoval.
 Tansy with daughter, Pattycake.
 Patty and her brother, Moonpie were adopted by a big family who spare no expense on their care.
 They are so lucky.
 Update: Tansy is not doing as well.
 Her adopter is facing allegations of animal hoarding and Tansy has been in a North Carolina shelter, as part of a seizure of the animals in the home, waiting for a judgment since September of 2011.
 2013 Update: After 2 years in a cage, Tansy, renamed Mabel is living with me, safe and sound at last!

 Motherhood is the worst thing I could wish on a cat that isn't a purebred show cat (and I won't get into what I think of THAT right now).
 Most shelters aren't equipped to deal with pregnant cats, especially because their offspring can so easily and quickly get sick, then spread that virus through the shelter since most don't have a quarantine room.
 They treat newborns like hot potatoes-MUST get them OUT of the shelter and into foster homes BEFORE it's too late!
 Many of my previous foster cats are a very good example of that.
-They were born in a shelter and by the time they were 3 weeks old, they were so sick, their care cost thousands of dollars and the end result is a lifetime of waxing and waning illness for the rest of their lives.
+They were born in a shelter and by the time they were 3 weeks old, they were so sick, their care cost thousands of dollars and the end result is a lifetime of waxing and waning illness.
 To make matter worse, if we hadn't gotten them out the day we did, they all would have been euthanized.

 ©2009 Henry Co.
 Care & Control.
 Cupid with “Santa's Team.”
 Cupid, the creamsicle-colored mama, gained 5 pounds after rescue.
 She almost died she was so thin from nursing her kittens.
 She is adopted and with a family who loves her dearly.
 Her best buddy is her Nanny, yes she has a Nanny and she's pals with the family dog.
 If you look closely, the creamy fur-blob at her feet, is my boy, Blitzen.